 - Bekijk op kaart

 Built for the Harbour Master nearly 200 years ago, The Quay House has been sensitively restored and now offers guest accommodation in 15 individually-styled bedrooms, furnished with good antiques and original paintings.
 Several of the rooms have working fireplaces.
-All have large bathrooms with tubs and showers and there are two ground-floor rooms which are accessible for wheelchair users.
-All but two of the bedrooms overlook the harbour.
+All have large bathrooms with tubs and showers and there are one ground-floor room which are accessible for wheelchair users.
+All but three of the bedrooms overlook the harbour.
 The Quay House stands right on the harbour, and just seven minutes walk from Clifden town centre.
 Family portraits, period furniture, cosy fires and a warm Irish welcome make for a unique atmosphere of comfort and charm.

 The Quay House is Clifden's oldest building, dating from circa 1820.
 Originally the Harbour Master's house, it later became a Franciscan monastery, then a convent, and finally a hotel owned by the Pye family.
 Now providing townhouse accommodation in Clifden, it is run by the Foyle family, whose forebears have been entertaining guests in Connemara for nearly a century.
 The owners, Paddy and Julia Foyle, are always on hand for advice on fishing, golfing, riding, walking, swimming, sailing, and dining, all of which may be found close by.